 The vectorscope is an essential video scope for color grading or color correction work.
-In this post, we’ll examine how to use a vectorscope in Premiere Pro when ctweaking skin tones and color correcting footage.
+In this post, we’ll examine how to use a vectorscope in Premiere Pro when tweaking skin tones and color correcting footage.

 Like most video editing apps, Adobe Premiere Pro offers several video scopes to aid in post production.
 Video scopes provide quantitative data about the properties of a video image – much more detailed information than we can garner with our own eyes.
 Plus, everyone sees differently, so using a video scope is the only way to get an accurate assessment of the color and exposure of an image.

-In this post we’ll focus specifically on the vectorscope in Premiere Pro – where to locate it in the app and how to use it to improve your video image.
+In this post, we’ll focus specifically on the vectorscope in Premiere Pro – where to locate it in the app and how to use it to improve your video image.
 Let’s jump in…

 Accessing the Premiere Pro Vectorscope

 Probably the best way to look at the ‘Vectorscope’ (apart from launching the ‘Reference Monitor’ as a floating window) is to use the Premiere Pro Color Correction workspace.
 To get this setup go to Window > Workspace > Color Correction.
-Then access the reference monitor (it should be directly below your program monitor unless of course you have customized your workspace in some way).
+Then access the reference monitor (it should be directly below your program monitor unless, of course, you have customized your workspace in some way).

 At first, the reference monitor displays composite video.
 However, if you click on the small icon (shown below) you can access the setting for the panel and then choose from a wide range of video scopes.